About Native ARC

 Native ARC also partners with Murdoch University by providing work experience placements for veterinary science students to educate them in the handling, treatment, care and dietary requirements of injured/orphaned native wildlife.

 In addition, Native ARC has developed community and education partnerships where students can undertake work experience opportunities and assisted placements are also provided.
-The Centre has developed close partnerships with corporate organisations resulting in positive outcome for both.
+The Centre has developed close partnerships with corporate organisations resulting in positive outcomes for both.

 Native ARC works closely with the Department of Biodiversity, Conservation and Attractions and other local government organisations and businesses.
 Volunteering opportunities for overseas visitors are also available as are placement opportunities for students from other countries.